nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let's understand the two fundamental generative tasks we're exploring in this project.
+Our experiments evaluate the three models across two main generative tasks:

-[click] First is De Novo Generation, or DNG.
+[click] First is De Novo Generation.
 This is the more ambitious task where we aim to generate completely new materials from scratch.
 The model must learn to create both the chemical composition (what elements to use) and the 3D structure (how to arrange those atoms).

 To evaluate DNG models, we look at:
 - Validity: Are the generated structures physically plausible?
 - Coverage: Do they represent diverse and realistic materials?
 - Property distributions: Do their physical properties match those of real materials?

-[click] The second task is Crystal Structure Prediction, or CSP.
+[click] The second task is Crystal Structure Prediction.
 Here, we already know the chemical composition (like SiO₂ for quartz), but we need to predict the stable 3D arrangement of those atoms.

-CSP is evaluated using:
-- RMSE: How close are the predicted atom positions to the ground truth?
-- Match Rate: What percentage of predictions match known structures within a reasonable tolerance?

-[click] In our comparative study, we evaluate different generative approaches on both of these tasks to understand their strengths and limitations.
+CSP is evaluated using RMSE and Match Rate, both of which compare the predicted structure against a known ground truth structure.
 -->

 ---